RaymondWang987/FMNet/README.md

 pip install numpy imageio opencv-python scipy tensorboard timm scikit-image tqdm glob h5py
 ```

-# demo
+# Demo
-[Donwload]() our checkpoint on the NYUDV2 dataset and put it in the checkpoint folder.
+[Donwload]() our checkpoint on the NYUDV2 dataset and put it in the `checkpoint` folder.

-The RGB frames are placed in ./demo/rgb.
-The visualization results will be saved in ./demo/results folder.
+The RGB frames are placed in `./demo/rgb`.
+The visualization results will be saved in `./demo/results` folder.
 ```
 python demo.py
 ```